 There are two types of long term memory: implicit and explicit.
 In this test, we are measuring the participants ability to recall their explicit memory with animal images.

 This test may need some modifications to accurately find the limits of human memory.
 Right now, I am only asking you to remember 3 animals for around 5-10 minutes.
-It seems almost everyone is able to correctly identify the original 3 animals as you can see in the data above.
+It seems a majority of everyone who takes the test is able to correctly identify the original 3 animals as you can see in the data above.

 Working Memory Tests